playfulprogramming/playfulprogramming/content/20jasper/posts/javascript-holes-and-tolls/index.md

 [10, 10, 10, 10, 10, 10, 10, 10, 10, 10]
 ```

-This array has an elements kind of `PACKED_SMI_ELEMENTS`, so v8 can perform some optimizations now that it knows there aren't any missing elements
+This array has an elements kind of `PACKED_SMI_ELEMENTS`, so v8 can perform some optimizations now that it knows there aren't any missing elements.

-I'd expect that packed arrays are stored as—well—arrays, and holey arrays are likely stored as hashmaps
+I'd expect that packed arrays are stored as—well—arrays, and holey arrays are likely stored as hashmaps.

 Note that it _is_ possible to make a packed array of a certain length without using a literal.
-For example, the following are all packed
+For example, the following are all packed:

 ```js
 Array.from({ length: 10 }, () => 10); // PACKED_SMI_ELEMENTS